pimbrouwers/pimbrouwersdotcom/posts/2020-12-08-fsharp-falco.md

 Elem.div [ Attr.class' "bg-red" ] [ Text.rawf "Hello %s" "world" ]
 ```

-Rumor has it that the [Falco][1] creator makes a dog sound everytime he uses `Text.rawf`.
+Rumor has it that the [Falco][1] creator makes a dog sound every time he uses `Text.rawf`.

 > **Note**: I am the creator, and this is entirely true.

 ### Extensible UI

 Idiomatic usage of the `Markup` module will involve building yourself a suite of project-specific functions for shared UI elements/sections/components.
-Doing this will darastically simplify the markup code in the feature layer(s).
+Doing this will drastically simplify the markup code in the feature layer(s).

 To demonstrate how this might look, the code below shows some of the common UI elements in our app.

 The important takeaway is how extensible having a view engine comprised of pure functions is.
-End-of-the-line elements, like the `pageTitle` below, darastically simplify the API for creating the specific chunk of markup.
+End-of-the-line elements, like the `pageTitle` below, drastically simplify the API for creating the specific chunk of markup.
 Wrapper elements, like the `topBar` below, show how elegantly we can compose complex view thanks to the recursive structure of the `XmlNode` type.

 ```fsharp
 module FalcoJournal.UI